IceCreamYou/Timeago/README.txt

 This module produces strings like "a moment ago" and "10 minutes ago" using JavaScript, and these strings are passed through Drupal.t(), so they are translate-able for most languages.
-However, some languages (Arabic, Polish, Russian, Ukranian, etc.) have different suffixes depending on the numbers used;
+However, some languages (Arabic, Polish, Russian, Ukranian, etc.) have different suffixes depending on the numbers used.
-unfortunately we don't support those languages natively because as far as I can tell Drupal doesn't have a good way to handle this kind of thing.
-However, if you need support for these languages, you can override the settings Timeago uses in JavaScript.
-See https://gist.github.com/6251 for details.
+If you need support for these languages, you can override the settings Timeago uses in JavaScript by providing a translation override file.
+Examples of such files are available at https://gist.github.com/6251 for various languages.
+You should choose a translation or write your own and save it in a file named jquery.timeago.LANGCODE.js, where LANGCODE is a language identifier code like ar, pl, ru, or uk (for Arabic, Polish, Russian, and Ukranian, respectively).
+This translation file should be placed in the module's folder, e.g. at /sites/all/modules/timeago/jquery.timeago.ru.js for Russian.
+The appropriate translation override file will be automatically added to the page if necessary.

 ==========